artificiallama/TeslaSenti/README.md

 (6) A more engaging graph could be presented by allowing the respective tweet to be shown if the user hovers over a particular point on the graph.

 (7) The data preprocessing should include removal of tweets with expletives / profane language.
 It should also filter out tweets with obscene images.
 Another issue in preprocessing is that of stemming versus lemmatizing.
 Porter stemming is used.
-It is possible that lemmatizing instead of stemming can have a positive impact on the scores [[30]](#30), [[31]](#31).
+It is possible that lemmatizing instead of stemming can have a positive impact on the scores [[30]](#30).
+However a study [[31]](#31) shows that stemming versus lemmatization does not have significant impact on text classification.

 (8) Use SQL database rather than csv files.